 Try to give your blog a personality to go with your team.
 If you’ve got one author, don’t just be a dry reporter, but try to make the reader feel both your disappointments and successes.
 If you’ve got several different contributors, make it clear when the posts are being written by different team members.
 You don’t have to name names, but you could give a little bit of context at the start of any blog post, e.g. “This post today is going to be about our team’s work on the maze, from the perspective of the two of us who have been writing the code so far…” Giving a little bit of context like this will help the reader adjust to the different details (and level of detail) in different blog posts.

 The ongoing story

 Start your blog early, and try to update it regularly.
 A really good practice is to set yourself a timetable about when you are going to post updates, and stick to it as best as possible.
 Sometimes things will happen and you’ll be late or miss a post, and other times you’ll have a burst of work that you decide to split into multiple posts, but that shouldn’t be a problem.
 Don’t leave blogging to the last minute though.
 You might be able to throw together a bunch of posts in the last few weeks before the competition, but you will miss out too much detail, and there will be no real sense of your journey if you do it this way.

 A special note for schools and young competitors’ teams

-Don’t worry, I recognise that these teams may have different skills in terms of writing and technical ability.
-I’m looking for a feel from that team.
-I’d never expect to see the same detail from a team of primary school students as from a team of 16-year-olds.
-But I am still hoping that you can address the above four points to some extent.
+Don’t worry!
+We recognise that these teams may have different skills in terms of writing and technical ability.
+We’re looking for a “feel” from that team.
+We’d never expect to see the same detail from a team of primary school students as from a team of 16-year-olds.
+However, we’re still hoping that you can address the above four points to some extent.